lexicHQ/docs/command-line-interface.md

 ## Deploy

-Bot created using command line interface is in intermidiate state.
-This gives you a way to test locally and write your own logic.
-In order to push changes to live, you will need to deploy it using the following command:
+In order to push changes to live, you will need to deploy the bot by typing the following command:

 ```shell
 rbp deploy